decentraland/protocol/docs/Decentraland Protocol for Explorers.md

 > A _catalyst node_ is a bundle of services that self-contain a copy of Decentraland.
 The DAO [governs a curated list of trusted catalysts](https://governance.decentraland.org/?type=catalyst) that hold a working copy of Decentraland.
 It contains everything necessary to make the Explorer work.

 The content server stores and synchronizes _Entities_.
 When a new wearable is created, or when a user uploads a scene to their LAND/parcel, all necessary files (3d models, textures, music, etc) are uploaded to a `Content Server`.
 Each server will verify against the blockchain that the user making the upload is actually allowed to do so.
-For example, in the case of scenes, the server will check that the deployer owns all the parcels they are trying to modify.
+For example, in the case of scenes, the server will check that the deployer address has permissions for all the parcels they are trying to modify.

 And the most important part is that all content servers will then sync with each other.
 So, for example, if a scene is modified in one server, the update itself will be broadcasted to the other ones.
 Then, in the case a content server goes down for some reason, all content will still be present in the other ones.